backstage/community-plugins/workspaces/playlist/plugins/playlist-backend/report.api.md

 import { PermissionRule } from '@backstage/plugin-permission-node';
 import { PermissionsService } from '@backstage/backend-plugin-api';
 import { PlaylistMetadata } from '@backstage-community/plugin-playlist-common';
-import { PluginDatabaseManager } from '@backstage/backend-common';
-import { PluginEndpointDiscovery } from '@backstage/backend-common';
 import { PolicyDecision } from '@backstage/plugin-permission-common';
 import { PolicyQuery } from '@backstage/plugin-permission-node';
 import { ResourcePermission } from '@backstage/plugin-permission-common';